Data Centre Strategy for Asia's Agentic Enterprise

 The key takeaway is this: The "modern data centre" is no longer a single location, but a service.
 It is defined by its security, scalability and flexibility, not the building it's in.

-This shift to service creates immense opportunity, but also presents a massive challenge for businesses operating across Southeast Asia.
+This shift to service creates immense opportunity, but also presents a massive challenge for businesses operating across Asia.

 This creates a complex puzzle for CIOs: How do you use a best-in-class global platform while keeping customer data inside specific countries?